 Chapter 3 - Additional Parish Staff

-3.01 When additional parish staff, lay and ordained, is called as described in the constitution, he/she shall be issued a letter of all following the procedure outlined therein.
-He/she shall be called either pastor (with specified portfolio), such as pastor (youth and family), pastor (family counseling), etc., or in the case of a lay person, his/her title shall be minister (with portfolio), such as minister (worship and music), minister (administration), etc.
+3.01 When additional parish staff, lay and ordained, is called as described in the constitution, he/she shall be issued a letter of call following the procedure outlined therein.
+He/she shall be called either pastor or (with specified portfolio), such as pastor (youth and family), pastor (family counseling), etc., or in the case of a lay person, his/her title shall be director (with portfolio), such as director (worship and music), director (administration), etc.

 3.02 The senior pastor shall be accountable and responsible to the Congregation Council for the leadership and direction of the mission and ministry of the parish.
 In addition, he/she shall be responsible and accountable to the Congregation Council for those who have been called to serve with him/her in team ministry.